Asp.Net - How to Resize an Image Without Destroying Quality using C# and Vb

 iheight = iheight / 2

-Note: The above output may show a different result depending upon the image you have chosen.
+Note: The results may wary depending upon the image format.

 See this demo